-BIOSC-020

-Principles of Biology: Cellular Processes
+BIOSC-020 Principles of Biology: Cellular Processes

-ADVISORY: BIOSC-010, High school biology, chemistry
+PREREQUISITE: MATH-029, MATH-030 or equivalent ADVISORY: BIOSC-010, High school biology, chemistry

 This is an integrated study of the fundamental concepts of biology.
 Using laboratory methods and techniques, the principles and laws underlying life's processes are addressed on the molecular and cellular levels.
 An interdisciplinary approach will be used to treat cytology, biochemical cycles, proteonomics, genenomics, reproduction, and embryonic development.
 The critical and creative process of scientific inquiry and the implications of scientific knowledge will be emphasized.
 Skills in critical thinking, problem solving, and effective learning will be employed throughout the course.
 May not be repeated.
 LR